-Laura Fountain didn’t always love to run, but strangely it’s now what makes her feel ‘alive, relaxed and happy’.
-As a journalist, running coach and personal trainer, Laura uses her writing skills to inspire others to start (or to continue) their own fitness journey, through running.
-Aside from her blog, Laura also holds workshops, has her own running group, and has developed a 10-week programme to help ease you into running.
-Lazy Girl Running offers readers a variety of tips of different styles of running, workout advice, and also focuses on issues in the running community, such as female incontinence.
+Laura Fountain didn’t always love running – but now it’s what makes her feel ‘alive, relaxed and happy’.
+As a journalist, running coach and personal trainer, Laura uses a variety of skills to inspire others to start (or to continue) their own fitness journey through running.
+Aside from her blog, Laura also holds workshops, has her own running group, and has developed a 10-week programme to help ease you into a fitness regime.
+Lazy Girl Running offers readers a variety of tips on different styles of running alongside general workout advice, as well as addressing issues in the running community, such as female incontinence.

 The fundamentals of working with bloggers are the same as with traditional journalists at traditional media outlets: respect their schedules; take time to read their material to learn their interests; and only contact them if/when they want to be contacted.